Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: A Deep Reinforcement Learning Approach for SCFL

 \subsection{Designing Observation for SCFL}

-\textit{1) State Space:} We denote $g^t_u$ is the channel gain between BS and the user $u$ at the time step $t$.
-Then the state space of the FL system, denoted by $\mathbf{S}$:
+\textit{1) State Space:} We denote $g^t_u$ is the channel gain between ES and the user $u$ at the time step $t$.
+Then the state space of the FCL system, denoted by $\mathbf{S}$:

-As a consequence, the state space $\mathbf{S}$ can be defined as $\mathbf{S}=\{\mathbf{s}^1,\cdots, \mathbf{s}^{T_{\mathrm{step}}}\}$, where $T_{\mathrm{step}}$ is the total number of time step used for the RL training phase.
+As a consequence, the state space $\mathbf{S}$ can be defined as $\mathbf{S}=\{\mathbf{s}^1,\ldots, \mathbf{s}^{T_{\mathrm{step}}}\}$, where $T_{\mathrm{step}}$ is the total number of time step used for the RL training phase.

 \textit{2) Action Space:} Let $\mathbf{A}$ denote the action space of the system.
-Given a certain state $\mathbf{s}$, a control action is perfomed to determine $\mathbf{t}=\left[t^{\textrm{trans}}_1, \cdots, t^{\textrm{trans}}_U\right]^\mathrm{T}$ as the set of transmission time of user, $\mathbf{b}=\left[b_1, \cdots, b_U\right]^\mathrm{T}$ as the set of user's bandwidth, $\mathbf{f}=\left[f_1, \cdots, f_U\right]^\mathrm{T}$ is the set of user's computation capacity and $\mathbf{p}=\left[p_1, \cdots, p_U\right]^\mathrm{T}$ as the set of average transmission power of user $u$.
+Given a certain state $\mathbf{s}$, a control action is perfomed to determine $\mathbf{t}=\left[t^{\mathrm{trans}}_1, \ldots, t^{\mathrm{trans}}_U\right]^\top$ as the set of transmission time of user, $\mathbf{b}=\left[b_1, \ldots, b_U\right]^\top$ as the set of user's bandwidth, $\mathbf{f}=\left[f_1, \ldots, f_U\right]^\top$ is the set of user's computation capacity and $\mathbf{p}=\left[p_1, \ldots, p_U\right]^\top$ as the set of average transmission power of user $u$.
 Thus, the action space can be defined as

-\textit{3) Reward Space:} Considering the aforementioned system model, our objective is to optimize the overall energy consumption while preserving the AI performance through local computation.
-This includes the execution of AI models during task execution, task training, and transmission of local parameters to BS.
+\textit{3) Reward Space:} Considering the FCL system model, our objective is to optimize the overall energy consumption while preserving the AI performance through local computation.
+This includes the execution of AI models during task execution, task training, and transmission of local parameters to ES.
 Intending to minimize total energy consumption over time, we adopt the total energy consumed as the reward metric.

 In order to achieve this objective, we aim to establish an upper bound on the completion time, ensuring timely completion.
 Additionally, we impose constraints on the transmission time to prevent excessive divergence in total energy consumption beyond a predetermined threshold.
 These constraints are utilized as penalties in our optimization framework.
 Therefore, the reward can be defined as follows: